wp-plugins/external-video-for-everybody/readme.txt

 http://open.pages.kevinwiliarty.com/external-video-for-everybody/

 == Changelog ==

+= 0.9.1 =
+* Updates VideoJS library to 2.0.2
+* Moves the download links outside the main video div so that they will not be hidden by VideoJS

 = 0.9 =
 * Follows Video for Everybody v0.4.2 adding a floating controlbar for the flash video so that the video itself can play at full size